Thanasis Antetokounmpo: Andorra (2016–2017)

 On August 8, 2016, Antetokounmpo signed with MoraBanc Andorra of the Liga ACB.
 He played an instrumental role as his team qualified for the first time in 22 years to the ACB playoffs, where they were eliminated in the quarterfinals by Real Madrid.
 He averaged 7.3 points and 3.8 rebounds per game during regular season, before raising his contribution to 12.7 points and 4.7 rebounds in the playoffs.
 The Spanish basketball magazine Gigantes del Basket awarded Antetokounmpo with their 2017 "Top 5 Trophy", which goes to the Liga ACB "Most Spectacular Player of the Year".

 Panathinaikos (2017–2019)

 On July 11, 2017, Antetokounmpo returned to Greece and signed a two-year deal with the EuroLeague giants Panathinaikos, of Greece's top-tier level Greek Basket League.
 He was named the MVP of the 2018 Greek All-Star Game.
-In June 2018, Antetokounmpo won the Greek League championship with Panathinaikos, after beating Olympiacos in the league's finals, after a five-game series.
+In June 2018, Antetokounmpo won the championship of the Greek League 2017–18 season with Panathinaikos, after beating Olympiacos in the league's finals, after a five-game series.
 He was named the Greek League's Most Spectacular Player, of the 2017–18 season.